Immigration and Conflict in Europe

 Contemporary debates give the impression that the presence of immigrants necessarily spells strife.
 Yet as Immigration and Conflict in Europe shows, the incidence of conflict involving immigrants and their descendants has varied widely across groups, cities, and countries.
 The book presents a theory to account for this uneven pattern, explaining why we observe clashes between immigrants and natives in some locations but not in others and why some cities experience confrontations between immigrants and state actors while others are spared from such conflicts.
 The book addresses how economic conditions interact with electoral incentives to account for immigrant-native and immigrant-state conflict across groups and cities within Great Britain as well as across Germany and France.
 I highlight the importance of national immigration regimes and local political economies in shaping immigrants' economic position and political behavior, demonstrating how economic and electoral forces, rather than cultural differences, determine patterns of conflict and calm.

-Dilemmas of Inclusion: The Political Representation of Muslims in Europe (under contract with Princeton University Press)
+Dilemmas of Inclusion: Muslims in European Politics Princeton University Press, 2017

 Articles and Book Chapters